 Application Tip #2: Respect the word limits and check your grammar and spelling.
 We receive many competitive applications for each class so please make certain your application is thorough, well written, and within the guidelines.

 Application Tip #3: Apply early.
-To avoid technical or any other last-minute problems, we recommend submitting your application at least 5 days prior to the deadline, as follows: March 25, 2023 application deadline for TLC 3-Week Course in June 2023.
+To avoid technical or any other last-minute problems, we recommend submitting your application at least 5 days prior to the deadline.